Home » Destinations » Top 10 Most Dangerous Animals in Maine

 Since grizzly bears are often found in forest areas with inaccessible terrain, hikers and bikers may come across them more often.
 If you see one, your best bet to come out of that situation is to make yourself look bigger and make noise to scare it away.

-READ ALSO The Top 10 Most Dangerous Animals in Madagascar
+READ ALSO Top 10 Countries with the Most Wildlife in Africa

 American Black Bear Knowledge